castogio/castogio.github.io/content/personal_intro.md

 Date: 2023-05-01 22:11
 Category: About Me

-My name is Gioacchino Castorio. but people call me Jack or Kino.
+My name is Gioacchino Castorio, but people call me Jack or Kino.
-By day I troubleshoot dot11 wireless network, by night I like to call myself MI0YTF as an amateur radio operator.
+I am a professional wireless network troubleshooter and a certified amateur radio operator in the UK; my callsign is MI0YTF.

 ![my picture]({static}/images/personal_intro/profile_pic.png)